 The Exhibition Novel format works well to contain the multiple personalities of the author as

-well as the multiplicity of characters in this Double Volume collection of the Seven Eleven story.
+well as the multiplicity of characters in the Seven Eleven story.

 A perplexing trip which ultimately leads to many loose ends and conspiracy theories which defy resolution.
 A radical shot in the arm of the high/ low culture of literary aesthetics, to be expected from this long time visualist and story teller.

 If William Gibson, Neal Stephenson, J.G.
 Ballard and maybe Warhol's distant cousin got together in a convenience market to solve the riddles in this pop culture trip, this is the document they’d generate in an attempt to wrangle it all in.
 Not a typical novel in format but it is a bright light in an otherwise dim genre.